 - Description of sleeping capacity: Sleeps 7 (3 Bedrooms) Notes on bedrooms: Bedroom 1, ensuite full bathroom, double bed.
 French windows to patio & garden.
 TV & DVD player.
 Bedroom 2, double bed & putyouup Bedroom 3, ensuite WC & basin, 2 single beds.

 - 2 bicycles

 Learn more about this holiday rental at the owner's website

 - Notes on accommodation: The house has been equipped to a good standard for use as a home.
 It is? we believe, much more welcoming & visitor friendly than the average gite.
-Mobile phone & internet access are available but sometimes patchy which means taking the mobile into the garden.
+Mobile phone & finternet access are available but sometimes patchy which means taking the mobile into the garden.
 Outside: One km from the village & off a quiet country lane, the house sits surrounded by the garden & has its own secluded access from the road.
 The garden is mostly laid to lawn & there is a small orchard of pears & apples.
 Additionally there are plum, peach & cherry trees scattered in the grounds & outside the living room a walnut tree.
 There is a patio with BBQ.
 There is an outdoor dining table with chairs & a large picnic table with benches.
 All of this is secluded, private & very quiet, lowing cattle being the loudest thing around.
 Yet we are only 15 minutes drive from civilisation in the form of Domfront, a medieval city with all modern conveniences.
 Cleaning / Towels / Linen / Maid service: Towels & bed linen are not provided but duvets & pillows are.
-The house is cleaned weekly but no extra charge is made for this.
-Other: The access to bedroom 3 has been improved, with a new staircase & remodelling of the corridor linking the kitchen to the rest of the house.
+The house is cleaned weekly at no extra charge.
+There is full intenet access but mobile phone access may br patchy.
+Other: The access to bedroom 3 has been improved, with a new staircase.